-- 5.4.1 Remedial measures are required with respect the new development and construction in the area defined as Brownfield portion of site. - 5.4.2 In areas of the site where buildings and hardstanding are proposed the Made Ground can be left insitu as the buildings and hardstanding areas will break the 'pollutant linkage' and remove the pathway for contamination and come in to contact with the end users.

-- 5.4.3 However, remedial measures are required with respect to any intended landscaped areas associated with the new construction.
-It is considered removal of a minimum of 600mm of Made Ground (or until natural strata where the Made Ground is <600mm thick) would reduce the risk to human health, by importing and providing a clean cover system in accordance with BRE Cover Systems for Land Regeneration which would reduce the risk to human health. - 5.4.4 At this stage as a minimum, the Made Ground materials should be removed from site in accordance with BRE Cover systems for land regeneration 2004.
-This document recommends that based on the soil testing results, up to 600 mm of Made Ground below proposed formation level should be removed from site and replaced with clean inert materials comprising of clean inert imported topsoil material in line with BS 3882: 2015 Specification for topsoil. - 5.4.5 During removal, it is recommended that a watching brief is present on site to record and validate the removal of materials. - 5.4.6 Excavations should not be left open for longer than necessary, should be safely battered back and should be securely cordoned-off using 2.00m high safety fencing, with appropriate warning signs whenever excavations works are suspended
+- containing ash and suspected clinker gravels overlying natural strata, which will provide a visual indicator during remedial works to remove this material.
+This remedial activity is considered to reduce the perceived risk to Controlled Waters to an acceptable level, as per the regulatory body's advice. - 5.4.3 With exception to the abovementioned locations, in areas of the site where buildings and hardstanding are proposed the Made Ground can be left insitu as the buildings and hardstanding areas will break the 'pollutant linkage' and remove the pathway for contamination and come in to contact with the end users. - 5.4.4 Remedial measures are required with respect to any intended landscaped areas associated with the new construction.
+It is considered removal of a minimum of 600mm of Made Ground (or until natural strata where the Made Ground is <600mm thick) would reduce the risk to human health, by importing and providing a clean cover system in accordance with BRE Cover Systems for Land Regeneration which would reduce the risk to human health. - 5.4.5 At this stage as a minimum, the Made Ground materials should be removed from site in accordance with BRE Cover systems for land regeneration 2004.
+This document recommends that based on the soil testing results, up to 600 mm of Made Ground below proposed formation level should be removed from site and replaced with clean inert materials comprising of clean inert imported topsoil material in line with BS 3882: 2015 Specification for topsoil. - 5.4.6 During removal, it is recommended that a watching brief is present on site to record and validate the removal of materials. - 5.4.7 Excavations should not be left open for longer than necessary, should be safely battered back and should be securely cordoned-off using 2.00m high safety fencing, with appropriate warning signs whenever excavations works are suspended